proxmox/proxmox-backup/docs/faq.rst

 Can I copy or synchronize my datastore to another location?
 -----------------------------------------------------------

-Proxmox Backup Server allows you to copy or synchroize datastores to other locations, through the use of *Remotes* and *Sync Jobs*. *Remote* is the term given to a separate server, which has a datastore that can be synced to a local store.
+Proxmox Backup Server allows you to copy or synchronize datastores to other locations, through the use of *Remotes* and *Sync Jobs*. *Remote* is the term given to a separate server, which has a datastore that can be synced to a local store.
 A *Sync Job* is the process which is used to pull the contents of a datastore from